From Sonic Retro

 - The research applies to all four of the Sega Mega Drive games and Sonic CD.

 The Player and other objects such as rings, enemies, and bumpers have a hitbox, which is a general rectangular area that will trigger some kind of reaction with the Player when both their hitboxes overlap.
-Object hitboxes are centred on the object's X and Y Positions.
+Object hitboxes are centred on the object's X Position and Y Position.

 While objects can freely define their Width Radius and Height Radius as they choose, when it comes to their hitboxes, they have to choose from a predefined list of radius size pairs.

-Here's an snippet example list of some of the available hitbox radius vaues, taken from Sonic 3 & Knuckles
+Here's an snippet example list of some of the available hitbox radius values, taken from Sonic 3 & Knuckles.

 In your own game, you do not need to set hitbox sizes up like this as it provides no extra accuracy while playing, however it's worth noting as a limitation the original games had.